Where can your degree take you?

-Many of the features that make our courses distinctive are still in place, challenging you to explore new ways of thinking.
+Many of the features that make our courses distinctive are still in place, including engaging formal lectures supported by smaller tutorials and seminars.

 Lectures are usually delivered to your whole cohort in person, on campus, and supported by seminars, group work and online activities to consolidate your learning.

-Seminars are smaller group sessions led by a member of staff, giving you the opportunity to discuss topics covered in your lectures in depth.
+Seminars are smaller group sessions led by a member of staff which give you the opportunity to discuss topics covered in your lectures in depth.